symfony/symfony-docs/contributing/community/reviews.rst

 status:

 * **Bug Reports**: Bug reports need to be checked for completeness.
   Is any important information missing?
-Can the bug be *easily* reproduced?
+Can the bug be reproduced?

 * **Pull Requests**: Pull requests contain code that fixes a bug or implements new functionality.
 Reviews of pull requests ensure that they are implemented